kylemccann/google-fusion-plugins/README.md

     }

-## Natural Language Query Classifier

-The NL Query Classifier is useful for attaching labels to a query, such as the intent of the query.
-It requires you to build and train a model using Watson's services.
-You must also know the name of that model in order to plug it into the stage configuration in Fusion.

 ### Example API usage.

 Assuming you have a collection named "watson" setup and the NL Query Classifier stage configured in the default pipeline, you can do the following: